ginsm/simplecmds/README.md

 For example: `'<number> [number,string]'` would dictate that the first argument is **required** and must be a `number`.
 Subsequent arguments are *optional* and must be either a `number` or a `string`.

 Note: When allowing two types you must not put a space inbetween them. `'<number,string>'` is correct. `'<number, string>'` is incorrect.

+There are three type of arguments to choose from:
+- `number`
+- `string`
+- `boolean`

+Boolean would be the command being present without any arguments following it.
+This means that the command cannot accept more than one argument.

+e.g. `.rule('<string,boolean>', 1)`.

 ### **Amount**
 The amount dictates how many arguments are allowed. **The amount must be equal to or greater than the amount of required arguments**.